abdulhadishah/abdulhadishah/README.md

 I’ve got a few pinned projects here that show what I’m currently working through and improving.
 Most of them are experiments, rewrites, or small builds that helped me understand something better.

-I like clean setups and simple workflows.
+I like clean setups and simple workflows. <br />
-Favourite anime: Mob Psycho 100.
+Favourite anime: Mob Psycho 100. <br />
-Hobbies: anime, reading, sketching.
+Hobbies: anime, reading, sketching. <br />